vladimirlaz/llvm-test-suite/CONTRIBUTING.md

 - Create a pull request for your changes following [Creating a pull request instructions](https://help.github.com/articles/creating-a-pull-request/).
-- CI will run several build and functional testing checks as soon as the PR is approved by an Intel representative.
+- CI will run checks (e.g. clang-format-check) as soon as the PR is created.
-  - A new approval is needed if the PR was updated (e.g. during code review).
 - Once the PR is approved and all checks have passed, the pull request is ready for merge.